cybercongress/cyb-archeology/docs/cyb.md

 User can pin such objects by clicking on button "heart" on navigation bar and then it will appear in app bar.
 Cyberlink manager "pins.cyb" is an attached page that allow agents to group and tag pins, as well as import and export them.

-## ID Bar
+## Id Bar

+Purpose of id bar is to enable the concept of identity.
+Using identity an agent is able to authenticate messages and sign transactions in web3.
+Cyb assumes that an agent which interacts with web3 is using active identity, but offers ability to change id of a signed transaction during signing.

+Agent understand which id is active using identicon.
+Cyb computes unique and deterministic identicons for every id, but offer agent to set any identicon for local pleasure.
+Clicking on id bar allow agent to choose active identity from a `keys` app.

-ID bar provides quick access to the main account data - balances, transaction notifictions, profile logo and has links to wallet.cyb, path.cyb, pins.cyb, connect.cyb, txq.cyb.
+ID bar also provides quick access to the main account data - balances, transaction notifictions and has links to wallet.cyb, path.cyb, pins.cyb, connect.cyb, txq.cyb.

 ## State Bar